Updated: Feb 20

 Compounding technicians scan the corresponding container using the built-in barcode scanner and automatically communicate the proper DMSO calculation.
 Not only does this eliminate the potential for someone to misread from the DMSO table, but by placing the assistant in the scientist's line of sight, there is no need to look back and forth between a spreadsheet or computer to find those calculations.

-Further examples of quality checks include the ability to display the corresponding calculation table, providing a secondary visual confirmation.
+Further examples of quality checks throughout the dissolution and transfer process include the ability to display the corresponding calculation table, providing a secondary visual confirmation.
 Digital lab assistants also offer quality checks, preventing users from scanning the container twice.

 Lastly, the user's actions are captured in real-time by LabVoice, creating an audit trail where usually there would not be.